by Nikki Stephens and Rhonda Aghamalian

 The Millermore Mansion at Dallas Heritage Village

 It’s almost impossible not to experience a deliciously eerie shiver down your spine as soon as you step into the wonderfully authentic Millermore Mansion, a Civil War-era mansion that’s said to be haunted by an unidentified lady ghost who always seems to lurk near the nursery.
 Many Millermore visitors have also reported unexplained cold spots and a distinct feeling of “being watched” during their visit.
-If you don’t get too scared during yours, stick around afterward to check out the rest of Dallas Heritage Village, home to the largest collection of 19th-century commercial buildings and pioneer/Victorian homes in Texas.
+If you don’t get too scared during your stay, stick around afterward to check out the rest of Dallas Heritage Village, home to the largest collection of 19th-century commercial buildings and pioneer/Victorian homes in Texas.

 White Rock Lake

 The brooding natural beauty of White Rock Lake is perhaps at least partially accountable for its status as one of Dallas’s most haunted locales.
-Noteworthy lake legends include the infamous Lady Of The Lake, a mysterious young hitchhiker attired in vintage formal wear who disappears from vehicles before reaching her stated address; and tales of the lake’s Flag Pole Hill area, home to some stately-but-spooky houses and an alleged band of rock-throwing apparitions.
+Noteworthy lake legends include the infamous Lady Of The Lake, a mysterious young hitchhiker attired in vintage formal wear who disappears from vehicles before reaching her stated address; and tales of the lake’s Flag Pole Hill area, home to some stately but spooky houses and an alleged band of rock-throwing apparitions.

 GRANDBURY